Carmentis/carmentis-docs-source/docs/guide/warm-up.md

 In this tutorial, your goal is to run locally the "Hello World" application, this time connected to your *own* operator.
 :::info
 This tutorial assumes you have already launched your application.
-If not, we refer you to the ["Warm Up with your Own Application" tutorial](./warm-up.md#step-3-download-and-configure-and-run-the-hello-world-application) to learn how to configure and launch the Hello-World application.
+If not, please see our tutorial to [launch your own application](./warm-up.md#warm-up-with-your-own-application) to learn how to configure and launch the Hello-World application.
 :::